How to use your Interrail pass

 Get extra benefits with your Interrail pass, including free or discounted travel on European buses and ferries.

 Free benefits: These benefits require the use of a travel day, so make sure you fill in the date on the travel calendar.

 Discounted benefits: Take advantage of these benefits any time, even if you've used up all of your travel days.
 Just makes sure the journey takes place during the validity of your pass.

-Fill in the travel report
+Fill in the travel diary

 Read the full conditions of use of your Interrail pass.